Associate Degree in Biotechnology

 Do you enjoy science, research and technology?
 See yourself in a higher-paying career where you can really make a difference?
 Middlesex Community College is proud to offer a cutting-edge Biotechnology program that is affordable and flexible to meet your scheduling needs.

 Professionals in the field of biotechnology make a difference daily in what may be the most important applied science of the 21st century.
 You, too, can be involved in hands-on work that includes creating chemical and pharmaceutical materials to conducting investigations for law enforcement and developing new food products.
-Get started right away in the Associate Degree in Biotechnology program, with Biotechnology and Forensic Science tracks, at Middlesex Community College.
+Get started right away in the Associate Degree in Biotechnology program at Middlesex Community College.

 Get experience specifically in areas such as molecular biology, genetics, database applications and ethics in the field.
 Following the 50-credit core curriculum for this degree, the track includes an additional 13 credits in four classes to complete.